 If Mailchimp’s rising costs, limited automation, or clunky support have you searching for a better email marketing software like Mailchimp—you’re not alone.

-In this article, we break down the 14 best Mailchimp alternatives, from budget-friendly tools to advanced marketing automation platforms, so you can find one that fits your business needs and helps you grow.
+In this article, I will break down the 14 best Mailchimp alternatives, from budget-friendly tools to advanced marketing automation platforms, helping you weigh up the ‘Why switch from Mailchimp?’ consideration that led you to this article.

 Disclaimer: This article evaluates the best Mailchimp alternatives, including Sender, which our company owns.
 Email marketing comparisons and assessments are based on research, industry standards, and user feedback.
 No commissions are earned from links in this article.